 Her decision to work with the Jewish Agency followed a long development period, in which she worked in the Youth and Pioneer Departments (of the Jewish Agency), served as administrative assistant for then Knesset Chairman, and former Agency director, Avrum Burg, and was later active in founding the Peres Center for Peace.

-"I am ready to begin this task," she says of the new post, adding that, "we have much to offer and this is my real challenge with the local community.""The Jewish Agency has much to offer" Jews in South American countries seeking Zionistic challenges and fulfillment, says the incoming Jewish Agency representative in Rio de Janeiro.Israel In Your Community
+"I am ready to begin this task," she says of the new post, adding that, "we have much to offer and this is my real challenge with the local community."Senior Shlichim Voices Israel In Your Community Aliyah 'The Jewish Agency is very relevant to Jews in South America searching for a sense of belonging'"The Jewish Agency has much to offer" Jews in South American countries seeking Zionistic challenges and fulfillment, says the incoming Jewish Agency representative in Rio de Janeiro.Israel In Your Community